yusufsn/EclipseForumData/README.md

-# Research Artifact: Sustaining a Healthy Ecosystem: Participation, Discussion, and Interaction in Eclipse Forums
+# Research Artifact: How are Project-Specific Forums Utilized?
+A Study of Participation, Content, and Sentiment in the Eclipse Ecosystem

 https://github.com/yusufsn/EclipseForumData